bitmark-inc/feral-file-docs/docs/curator-artist-agreement/FF2.0-artist-agreement-group.md

 ## Summary of Your Responsibilities:

 1. **Complete the Catalogue Raisonné** through the Feral File Admin interface.
-Work with the curator to define the theme for your exhibition and the artworks to be exhibited.
     - Share career highlights - press mentions, awards, notable installations - and biographical information.
     - Update complete artwork minting history.
     - Grant Feral File rights to display and promote your past artworks through its website and apps.

-1. **Create your Artworks.**
+1. **Create your artworks and provide exhibition sets if requested.**
-    - Work with the curator to define the theme for your exhibition and the artworks to be exhibited.
+<br>Work with the curator to define one or more series & artworks to be exhibited.
     - This work must not be available anywhere else but can be related to existing work.
-    - Create a collection of thematically related artworks for the exhibition.
+    - Create at least one series (a collection of related artworks) for the exhibition.
+    - Each “item” in a series is a unique artwork.
+    - You may also create separate editioned artworks for the exhibition.
+    - We may require that each artist create an equal number of series for the exhibition, each with the same number of items.
+    - We may package series into “exhibition sets” for sale consisting of one artwork from each series from each artist.
+    - Exhibition sets may be available for the entire exhibition or for a limited time, after which the artworks may be sold separately.
+    - Artworks not in an exhibition set are sold separately.

 1. **Install your artwork(s)** through the Feral File Admin interface.